Storyflow Logo

 Does any alternative match Heptabase's AI features?

-Storyflow and Reflect have AI features that exceed Heptabase's as of 2026.
+Storyflow and Reflect exceed Heptabase's AI as of 2026.
 Storyflow's AI reads your full active board plus up to 1 @-mentioned Tactic and 3 @-mentioned Documents, so it is canvas-aware and blueprint-aware.
-Reflect's AI is conversation-aware with strong general quality.
-Heptabase's AI improved through 2025 but remains behind these two on depth.
+Reflect's AI is conversation-aware with strong general quality but no canvas.
+Heptabase's AI improved through 2025 but remains behind both on depth, one of the main reasons AI-focused users leave.

 Which Heptabase alternative has the best free plan?

-Storyflow has the most-generous free plan with unlimited shared boards and basic AI usage (20 file uploads).
-Obsidian Canvas is free for personal use.
-Logseq Whiteboards is free open-source.
-The right pick depends on whether you want AI-native (Storyflow), markdown (Obsidian), or open-source (Logseq).
+Storyflow has the most generous free plan, with unlimited shared boards, basic AI, and 20 file uploads.
+Obsidian Canvas is free for personal use with full local ownership, Logseq Whiteboards is free open-source, and Anytype is free and local-first.
+All four cover real work at no cost, so the pick depends on whether you want AI-native building, markdown ownership, or open-source data control.

 Can I import my Heptabase whiteboard into another tool?

-Most canvas alternatives accept basic export formats (Markdown, JSON, PNG).
-Direct import that preserves card positions, links, and metadata is rare.
-Plan for a manual migration if your Heptabase project has complex spatial layout.
+Most canvas alternatives accept basic export formats like Markdown, JSON, and PNG, but direct import that preserves card positions, links, and metadata is rare.
+Plan for a manual migration if your project has a complex spatial layout, and start with your single most-active board.
+Rebuilding one board by hand is often faster than fighting a lossy import.

 How much does Storyflow cost compared to Heptabase?

-Storyflow starts free, with paid tiers at Plus ($7.99/month annual, $9.99 monthly), Pro ($14/month annual, $19 monthly), and Max ($39/month annual).
+Storyflow starts free, with paid tiers at Plus ($9.99/month annual, $12.50 monthly), Pro ($14/month annual, $19 monthly), and Max ($39/month annual, $49 monthly).
+Pricing is flat per account, not per user.
 The free plan covers unlimited shared boards and basic AI, which most Heptabase migrators do not get for free elsewhere.
-Heptabase is subscription-only with no free tier, so verify its current price on Heptabase's site before comparing.
-For visual thinkers, the more useful comparison is value per tier: Storyflow's Plus tier unlocks the 200+ Story blueprints and board-aware AI that the journal-first Heptabase plan does not include.
+Heptabase is subscription-only with no free tier, so verify its current price before comparing.

 Workspace templates you can use in Storyflow